timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 when it was last current (cf. the time when it was originally written).

 Empirical data suggests that rsync server operators MAY assume it is safe to remove old versions of repositories after two hours.
-It is RECOMMENDED to monitor for "file has vanished" (or similar) lines in the rsync log file to detect how many clients are affected by the cleanup process timing parameters.
+It is recommended to monitor for "file has vanished" (or similar) lines in the rsync log file to detect how many clients are affected by the cleanup process timing parameters.